-Acquiring Post-traumatic Stress Disorder means that you have been exposed to an event that has posed a legitimate threat on your life, which includes threats of serious injury, violence, or even death.
-This kind of “exposure” can happen in at least one of these ways:
+Having Post-Traumatic Stress Disorder (PTSD) means that you have been exposed to an event that has posed a legitimate threat to your life; one that involves threats of serious injury, violence, or even death.
+These events may include:

-- You’ve directly experienced the event that caused the trauma yourself.
+- Directly experiencing the event that caused the trauma yourself

-- You’ve personally witnessed the event happen to others.
+- Personally witnessing the event happen to others

-- You’ve discovered that someone close to you has been threatened or directly witnessed the traumatic event themselves.
+- Discovering that someone close to you has been threatened or directly witnessed a traumatic event themselves

-A doctor, counsellor and/or psychologist is qualified to determine if you’ve acquired PTSD and its severity, it is advisable to get assessed as soon as you feel that your symptoms have begun to negatively affect your daily life.
-If you feel as though basic tasks are being hindered by some recollection or series of emotions related to the traumatic event, then you may have signs of Post-traumatic Stress Disorder.
+Doctors, counsellors and psychologists are qualified to determine if you’ve acquired PTSD, in addition to outlining the severity of your symptoms.
+You should be assessed as soon as you feel that your symptoms are starting to negatively affect your daily life.
+If you feel as though basic tasks have become hindered by frequent recollections or emotions related to a traumatic event, then you may show signs of Post-Traumatic Stress Disorder.

 Helping you with PTSD

-- Cognitive therapy, for example, will help you discover how you perceive a particular issue and how it affects you negatively.
-For instance, feelings of being “stuck” with PTSD may actually be caused by negative thinking about the traumatic incident that may have extended to being negative about aspects of yourself.
+- Cognitive therapy: This helps individuals to discover how they perceive a particular issue and how it affects them negatively.
+Feeling “stuck” while experiencing PTSD, for example, may actually be caused by negative thinking about a traumatic incident.
+This thinking may then extend towards being negative about aspects of oneself

-- Exposure therapy, meanwhile, is a kind of behavioural therapy that allows you to slowly control your reactions towards the event that caused your post-traumatic stress disorder.
-This can be helpful if you have persistent nightmares and flashbacks about the traumatic incident and want to deal with them in a safe way.
+- Exposure therapy: This behavioural therapy allows one to slowly control their reactions towards the event that caused their PTSD.
+This can be helpful if they have persistent nightmares and flashbacks about the incident and want to deal with them in a safe, controlled way

-- Research has also found that alpha/theta training can help emotional dysregulation when there is complex trauma and when abreaction techniques are too distressing.
+- Alpha/theta brain training: This can help to address emotional dysregulation when experiencing complex trauma or when one finds abreaction techniques too distressing

 How We Can Help You

-Here at Direct Focus Solutions, we offer a multidisciplinary approach to tackle various issues that may be greatly affecting your life.
-Through our different approaches and staff with various specialties, we’re equipped with the skills, training, and experience to tackle issues that affect different aspects of your wellbeing.
-You can benefit from a wide range of tools at our disposal, including psychotherapy, behavioural therapy, neurofeedback, and biofeedback training, in order for you to find a path towards a more empowered life.
+We offer a multidisciplinary approach to therapy that helps you discover a path to a more empowered life.
+Our diversely specialised staff are equipped with the skills, training, and experience required to tackle any issues that may be adversely affecting your wellbeing.
+You will benefit from the wide range of tools at our disposal, including psychotherapy, behavioural therapy, neurofeedback, and biofeedback training.